StarRocks/starrocks/docs/docusaurus/PDF/README.md

 # Generate PDFs from the StarRocks Docusaurus documentation site

 Node.js code to:
 1. Generate the ordered list of URLs from the documentation.
-This is done using code from [`docusaurus-prince-pdf`](https://github.com/signcl/docusaurus-prince-pdf).
+This is done using code from `docusaurus-prince-pdf`.
-2. Convert each page to a PDF file with [`Gotenberg`](https://pptr.dev/).
+2. Convert each page to a PDF file with Gotenberg.
-3. Combine the individual PDF files using [Ghostscript](https://www.ghostscript.com/) and [`pdfcombine`](https://github.com/tdegeus/pdfcombine.git).
+3. Combine the individual PDF files using Ghostscript and `pdfcombine`.

 ## Onetime setup